json-api-dotnet/JsonApiDotNetCore/docs/usage/reading/pagination.md

 GET /articles?page[size]=10&page[number]=2 HTTP/1.1
 ```

-## Nesting

-Pagination can be used on nested endpoints, such as:
+Pagination can be used on secondary endpoints, such as:

 ```http
 GET /blogs/1/articles?page[number]=2 HTTP/1.1